cjdbarlow/Part-One/pharmacogenetics.md

 #Pharmacogenetic disorders
 ##Pseudocholinesterase
 A condition where plasma cholinesterase is unable to breakdown suxamethonium, prolonging its duration of action.
-This mutation:
+This disease:
+* May be congenital or acquired
+  * Congenital is autosomal recessive
-* Has four alleles
+  Has four alleles
     * Usual
     * Atypical (dibucaine-resistant)
     * Silent (absent)
     * Fluoride-resistance
-* May be congenital or acquired
-  * Congenital is autosomal recessive
-    * Homozygotes: Prolonged paralysis
-    * Heterozygotes: Slightly prolonged paralysis
   * Acquired is due to a loss of plasma cholinesterase
     * Pregnancy
     * Organ failure